 All requests for project delivery deadline extensions should be submitted by the agency responsible for project delivery to Caltrans at least 60 days prior to the specific deadline for which the particular extension is requested (e.g., 60 days prior to June 30 to request the extension of allocation deadlines).
 The extension request should describe the specific circumstance that justifies the extension and identify the delay directly attributable to that circumstance.
-Caltrans will review extension requests and forward them to CalSTA for approval.
+Caltrans will review extension requests and provide a recommendation to CalSTA for concurrence and then submit to the Commission for formal approval.